arieare/game-jam-github-game-off-2024/README.md

-This is `arieare`/`jestersuitgame`'s submission to [GitHub Game Off 2024](https://itch.io/jam/game-off-2024) with the theme **SECRETS**.

-Wildcards for the themes includes: *Small Palette,* *Cheat Mode*, and *Speed Run*.

-## Theme interpretation

-Play as a chess-piece – a knight – going rogue from a battle after discovering secrets of the war.

-As a player you will be moving through several chess-board while uncovering the mysteries surrounding the war, and the story about the knight itself.
+Kardinal is a short movement-based puzzle game about duty, honor, and friendship.
+Play as the kind-hearted chess' knight and solve puzzles by moving across the board.
+Fulfill the promise and uncovering the mysteries and secret of the kingdom.

+a game by @arieare — jestersuitgames, as submission for #GithubGameOff game jam version v 1.1 ©️2024